Ragoût de viande avec pommes de terre, carottes et feuille de laurier dans un bol sur une table en bois.

 Curry massaman - Griller séparément les échalotes, l’ail, le galanga et la citronnelle.

-• Wrap the shrimp paste in a banana leaf or aluminum foil, then grill it or sear it in a pan until fragrant.
+• Wrap the shrimp paste in a banana leaf or aluminum foil, then grill or sear it in a pan until fragrant.

 Curry massaman - Envelopper la pâte de crevettes dans une feuille de bananier ou du papier aluminium, puis la griller ou la saisir à la poêle jusqu’à ce qu’elle soit parfumée.